ElektraInitiative/libelektra/src/plugins/README.md

 ### Resolver

-Before configuration is actually written, the file name needs to be determined (will be automatically added by kdb mount):
+Before configuration is actually written, the file name needs to be determined (resolvers will be automatically added by kdb mount):

 - [resolver](resolver/) uses advanced POSIX APIs to handle conflicts gracefully
 - [wresolver](wresolver/) minimalistic resolver for non-POSIX systems